-Given the notion that Professional Sports and NCAA Division I officials who make prominent or critical mistakes during a season are put on probation or sometimes released, what level of penalty is appropriate for high school officiating.
-High school officials are independent contractors, and as such are not employees of the GHSA.
+GHSA contest officials are independent contractors, and as such are not employees of the GHSA.
 Furthermore, individuals wishing to register as a sport's officials cannot be barred from doing so, unless the individual has a prior conviction, or pending litigation, for a crime that may be viewed as a moral or ethical issue in the minds of the public.